-Travel by train in India is absolutely dirt cheap, but book your tickets your self!
+Travel by train in India is absolutely dirt cheap, but book your tickets yourself!
 Do not trust a local “travel agency” to do it or you might get a train to find you don’t have a ticket.
-In order to book online your self you will have to get an account with Indiarail – here’s a guide to help with that.
-When you book trains you will be asked which class you want, and while the AC 2 tier might be a little pricer, for the overnight but its well worth it.
-Flights within India are also very cheap with flights from Mumbai to Goa for as little as $30.
-Buses and metros are fairly good and reliable especially in New Delhi and Mumbai, they also have Uber and Ola which will take you 10 miles for about 300 rupes/ $4.41 usd.
+In order to book online you will have to get an account with Indiarail – here’s a guide to help with that.
+When you book trains you will be asked which class you want, and while the AC 2 tier might be a little pricer, for the overnight journeys it is well worth it.
+Flights within India are also very cheap with flights from Mumbai to Goa going for as little as $30.
+Buses and metros are fairly good and reliable, especially in New Delhi and Mumbai.
+They also have Uber and Ola which will take you 10 miles for about 300 rupes/ $4.41 usd.
 Local buses are between $25-$100 INR or $0.37-$1.10 depending on the distance you travel.

-A sit down dinner for two people can be 600 rupees or $8.81 usd (if you’re feeling like splurging).
+A sit down dinner for two people can be 600 rupees or $8.81 usd (if you feel like splurging).
 Street food is delicious and absolutely worth trying as well.
-Samosa are about 20-40INR.
-Bottled water is a must and 20-40 INR or $0.30 usd or bring water purifying tablets.
+Samosas are about 20-40INR.
+Bottled water is a must and runs 20-40 INR or $0.30 usd, or bring water purifying tablets.
 Sights for tourist will often be $500 -$1000 INR.
-Don’t get too pissed when you see an Indian line and a tourist line.
 In general, a daily budget of $30 a day for 1 should be plenty, though on a shoestring it can be even cheaper.

 Sri Lanka is a cheap country in some ways and in others, can be quite expensive.
 Tourism is one of the biggest and fastest growing industries at the moment, and everything from guesthouse rooms to fancy hotels are springing up.
 Generally, transport is very cheap with train tickets running at just a few dollars, while guesthouses can be more like $20 for a room, which is sometimes hard to swing for a solo traveler.
 Food runs at about $3-$5 for local food.
 Where Sri Lanka gets expensive is its activities and heritage sites, such as in the Cultural Triangle, which tend to cost around $40 or more per site.
 My personal spend in Sri Lanka was $50/day.